carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 >     - Close and reload Binder instance
 >     - Repopulate with saved notebook
 >
-> 3. As a group, brainstorm and write in the Etherpad:
+> 3. As time allows, brainstorm as a group and write in the Etherpad:
 > - ~3 ways you think a learner might have difficulty with a cloud instance
 > - ~3 ways that difficulty could be resolved or pre-empted
 > - Any questions that you have*